epccs/Driver/ICSP/README.md

 The R-Pi host can also upload with "avrdude -c linuxspi" or bit-bang with "avrdude -c linuxgpio."

-Run the [icsp.py] script over an SSH connection in a folder with the Makefile isp rule.
+Run the [icsp.py] script over an SSH connection in a folder with the Makefile linuxspi rule.

 [icsp.py]: ./Iscp